vasilealexandru23/MachineLearning/README.md

     * `DynamicLinearRegression.jl` -> Implementation for new data coming for trainig using low-rank changes.
     * `LinearRegressionGradientDescent.jl` -> Simple implementation of LR using Gradient Descent and data compression.
   * `LogisticRegression/` -> Directory with implementation and visualization of logistic regression.
+  * `SoftmaxRegression/` -> Directory with implementation of softmax regression with 98% accuracy on 3-class dataset.
+    * `Softmax.jl` -> The function used for getting the params and cost function history (for convergence test).
+    * `TestSoftmax.jl` -> The file were softmax is tested and prints the accuracy and visualizations for J and data points.
   * `NeuralNetworks/` ->

 **NOTE: For more details about implementation check comments.**